-Each coordinator is appointed by the FASoS Dean, explicitly and in writing.
-The responsible examiners are appointed by the BoE per course or per cluster of courses (BSc Global Studies).
+Each course coordinator is appointed by the FASoS Dean, explicitly and in writing.
+The responsible examiners are appointed by the BoE per course.
 The responsible examiners are obliged to report all information regarding their exams and the performed assessment to the BoE.
 In addition, the responsible examiners must instruct the tutors.
-Check the policy document 'Appointment of Examiners at FASoS' for more details about the appointment of responsible examiners; it is available on the FASoS staff intranet.
+Check the policy document 'Appointment of Examiners at FASoS' for more details about the appointment of responsible examiners (available on UMployee).